 4. Venture Debt

-Venture debt is a type of loan provided by the non-banking lenders to the start-ups having high growth potential and sustainable product lines.
+Venture debt is a type of loan provided by non-banking lenders to start-ups having high growth potential and sustainable product lines.
 The positive facet of choosing venture debt over equity is to avoid equity dilution of founders in their startups.
-The venture debt firms generally provide short term loans to the company at the interest rate of 11-12% for a fixed term and for which the company issues convertible and non-convertible debentures with the option of conversion of such debt into equity.
+The venture debt firms generally provide short-term loans to the company at the interest rate of 11-12% for a fixed term and for which the company issues convertible and non-convertible debentures with the option of conversion of such debt into equity.

 Frequently Asked Questions (FAQs)